 - 1. Act on behalf of the Board on matters that arise between scheduled Board meetings or when it is not practical or feasible for the Board to meet, to the extent permitted by applicable law and regulations, the certificate of incorporation and the by-laws.
 However, the Committee shall not have the power or authority to act on behalf of the Board with respect to the following matters: - a.
 Adopting, amending or repealing any provision of the Organization's certificate of incorporation or by-laws; - b.
 Amending the Organization's mission; - c.
 Filling Board vacancies; - d.
 Changing the membership of, or filling vacancies in, any committee of the Board; - e.
 Adopting an agreement of merger or consolidation; - f.
-Authorizing the sale, lease or exchange of all or substantially all of the Organization's property and assets; - g.
+Authorizing the sale, lease or exchange of all or substantially all of the Organization's assets; - g.
 Authorizing the dissolution of the Organization or the revocation of a dissolution; - h.
 Fixing compensation of directors for service on the Board or any committee; - i.
-Appointing or terminating the appointment of the officers and directors; and - j.
-Amending or repealing any resolution of the Board, which by its terms shall not be so amendable or repealable.3
+Electing or removing officers and directors; and - j.
+Amending or repealing any resolution of the Board, which by its terms shall not be so amendable or repealable.